Kimberley Grattan, RPT

 At Pianoworks Kim learned every aspect of piano rebuilding and repair.
 Her primary focus was action restorations, service calls, show-room preparation and concert preparation.
 There, she had the opportunity to repair and help rebuild numerous instruments, including Steinway, Mason & Hamlin, Baldwin, Kawai, Chickering, Schimmel, Estonia, Bosendorfer, Hailun, Weber and Yamaha while being mentored by some of the best and most respected technicians in the field.

-Kim continues to further her education through the Piano Technicians Guild and by attending Master Classes.
-Going forward, she plans to take advantage of training offered by Steinway and other piano manufacturers.
+Kim furthers her education through the Piano Technicians Guild and by attending Master Classes.
+Most recently, she attended the Steinway Touch and Tone Seminar in October 2019, and has already signed up for the Voicing Seminar in 2020.
+Kim plans to continue take advantage of training offered by other reputed technicians and piano manufacturers.

-Kim looks forward to serving and supporting the music community in Atlanta, Key West, and the surrounding areas for many years to come.
+Sound Pianos proudly serves and supports the music communities in Atlanta, Key West, and the surrounding areas and Kim is excited to do so for many years to come.